woozai/Client-server-networking/README.md

   When a client sends `"<recipient>: <message>"`, the server checks its local registry.
 If the recipient is present, it delivers the message immediately.
 - **Cluster Broadcast**
   If the recipient is not local, the server broadcasts the (sender, recipient, message) tuple to all peer servers.
 Each peer repeats the lookup and forwards to its local client if found.
+- **Registry Caching**
+  Once a peer server responds with the recipient’s address, the original server adds that mapping to its local registry—so future messages to the same user go straight there without another broadcast.
 - **Portable Header**
   Every message is wrapped in a fixed 6-byte header (`mType`, `mSubType`, `mLen`, `mSubLen`) followed by payload segments for sender name, recipient name, and message body.
 This uniform framing simplifies parsing and extensibility.

 ### 4. RTT-Based Server Switching
 - **Echo Probes**